 - Be willing to share your feedback about the pilot program with Bow Valley College and the Alberta Government

-Information sessions we held July 14 and 15.
-If you were unable to attend however and would like to find out more, please reach out to email@example.com.
-We are still accepting applications for the September intake so please connect with us if you are interested in taking the course.
+Information sessions were held July 14 and 15.
+If you were unable to attend and would like to find out more, please reach out to email@example.com.
+We are still accepting applications for the September intake, so please connect with us if you are interested in taking the course.